cockroachdb/docs/src/current/cockroachcloud/ccloud-faq.md

 ### What roles are assigned to the user that creates a {{ site.data.products.db }} organization and thus becomes the first and only user in that organization?

-Org Member, Org Administrator (legacy), and Cluster Admin are assigned to the first and only user in a {{ site.data.products.db }} organization.
-This is done to allow the user to perform all actions required to invite other users, create and manage clusters, configure billing, etc.

-Once the initial user has added more users to the {{ site.data.products.db }} organization, it is possible to assign Cluster Admin role to one or more of those users and optionally remove that role from the initial user.
+The first user in a newly created organization is assigned a combination of Org Administrator, Billing Coordinator, and Cluster Admin at the organization scope.
+Any of these roles may subsequently be removed, although another user must have the Org Adminstrator role before it can be removed.

 {{site.data.alerts.callout_info}}
-Org Administrator (legacy) role will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions, once those fine-grained roles are [generally available (GA)](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html).
+The Org Administrator (legacy) role is deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.
 {{site.data.alerts.end}}

 ### Is it possible to assign more than one role to a user in a {{ site.data.products.db }} organization?